 If the thought of cooking turkey is really uninspiring, raising your anxiety levels or you would just prefer something else, then go for it.
 There’s no law stating you must have turkey on Christmas day.
 If you are much more comfortable cooking chicken, a topside of beef or something else then who are we to judge.
 Christmas is about enjoying the things you like and spending time with the ones you love.

-We hope that these steps will help you to have the most enjoyable Christmas and help to take the stress away from preparing for your Christmas dinner.
-If you are still looking for a roasting tray, turkey baster or a meat thermometer then why not browse our Christmas Cooking range, we are sure you'll find something you want or need, ready for the big day.
+We hope that these steps help take the stress out of the big day so you can actually enjoy that glass of fizz! f you need to upgrade your kit before the 25th, browse our full Christmas Cooking range, we are sure you'll find something you want or need, ready for the big day.

 Sources: